Well, not exactly polio.

 Acute flaccid myelitis caused by the polio virus can usually be recognized because it is associated with an unvaccinated person who traveled to an area that still has cases of polio and who has “one or more limbs with decreased or absent tendon reflexes in the affected limbs, without other apparent cause, and without sensory or cognitive loss.
 Paralysis usually begins in the arm or leg on one side of the body (asymmetric) and then moves towards the end of the arm or leg (progresses to involve distal muscle groups).”

-Since 2014, at least 230 children in 34 states have developed acute flaccid myelitis.
+Since 2014, at least 350 children have developed acute flaccid myelitis.
 Most had some improvement in function and a small number had a complete recovery, just as a small number had no improvement.

 And of course, none of them had polio.
 In fact, the last polio outbreak in the United States was in 1979.